dnesteryuk/algorithms/README.md

-It a repository to practice Golan and basic algorithms.
+It a repository to practice Golang and basic algorithms.